guilhemmarchand/mercedes_splunk_start_defender/README.md

     output/*
     !output/README.txt

-As well, some Python related artifacts should be excluded in the build directory:
+As well, some Python related artefacts should be excluded in the build directory:

     # Py build
     build/libs/__pycache__